peranakanfrancis/gridsome-forestry-starter/projects/fish-curry-paste.md

 ### What our customer says about it

-_"I've tried the fish curry, and it also easy to cook, I always thought that cook a bowl of curry need a lot of ingredients and works but now I'm wrong as with this convenient packet, I can cook whenever I wasn't as long as I get a fresh fish from supermarket and few more ingredient, then I can make my own curry to eat.
+    "I've tried the fish curry, and it also easy to cook, I always thought that cook a bowl of curry need a lot of ingredients and works but now I'm wrong as with this convenient packet, I can cook whenever I wasn't as long as I get a fresh fish from supermarket and few more ingredient, then I can make my own curry to eat.
 The taste suitable for me which my mom also said my cooking skill is improved :).
-You may try it sometimes and amazed your friends and family._

-_Pss: Who say guys can't cook good food at home?
-Try yourself."_

-**_- Yap Chong, Kuala Lumpur_**
+You may try it sometimes and amazed your friends and family.Pss: Who say guys can't cook good food at home?
+Try yourself."- Yap Chong, Kuala Lumpur

-_"It is very very good. i can honestly say that it tastes authentic like you can find in a good hawker or restaurant in Penang.
-It has been difficult to even get good tasting food in Penang nowaday, yours just perfect to at least come as an option. keep it up."_

-**_- Lim Yuh Hock, Kuala Lumpur_**
+    "It is very very good. i can honestly say that it tastes authentic like you can find in a good hawker or restaurant in Penang.
+It has been difficult to even get good tasting food in Penang nowaday, yours just perfect to at least come as an option. keep it up."- Lim Yuh Hock, Kuala Lumpur

     <div id="disqus_thread"></div></div><script>
         var disqus_config = function () {